uakbr/flash-list/documentation/docs/fundamentals/usage.md

 ) => string | number | undefined;
 ```

 Allows developers to override type of items.
 This will improve recycling if you have different types of items in the list.
-Right type will be used for the right item.Default type is 0.
+Right type will be used for the right item.
+Default type is 0.
 If you don't want to change for an indexes just return undefined.
+You can see example of how to use this prop [here](/guides/performant-components#overrideitemtype)

 :::warning Performance
 This method is called very frequently.
 Keep it fast.